jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### htop

 The htop command is an extension to the Linux top command.
 It is written in C using the ncurses library for text-based GUIs so it has mouse support.
 It also has metered output-and uses all the same interactive commands as ```top```.
 The homepage for the project can be found at [http://hisham.hm/htop](http://hisham.hm/htop/ "htop").
 The ```htop``` command needs to be installed via apt-get or yum/dnf.

 ![*htop*](images/Chapter-09/monitoring/top/htop.png "htop")
-\newpage

 ### systemd-cgtop

 You were probably wondering if systemd had its own system monitoring tool.
 And you would be correct to think so.
 It's name is systemd-cgtop and the command is native to any system running systemd.
 The usage patterns can be found at [http://www.freedesktop.org/software/systemd/man/systemd-cgtop.html](http://www.freedesktop.org/software/systemd/man/systemd-cgtop.html "systemd-cgtop") The nature of the output is the same as top but the information is being queried from systemd and not from the ```/proc``` filesystem.
 You run the command ```systemd-cgtop``` from the commandline with preset flags like top or you run it in interactive mode.
 In interactive mode you would type ```%``` percent to toggle between CPU time as time or percentage.
 You would type p, t, c, m, i to sort by path, number of tasks, CPU load, memory usage, or IO load.
 The letter *q* is to quit.
 There are other configuration options displayed by typing ```man systemd-cgtop```.

 ### atop

 There is one other monitoring tool named ```atop```.
 The project is located at [http://www.atoptool.nl/](http://www.atoptool.nl/ "atop") The ```atop``` command can be installed via apt-get or yum/dnf.
 The ```atop``` command has a series of features compared to other monitoring tools.

 ![*atop*](images/Chapter-09/monitoring/top/atop.png "atop")

 ### Additional Monitoring Tools

 There are many additional standard Linux tools as well as many GitHub projects being launched all the time to solve specific monitoring problems.
 Below is a list of some of the utilities that comes with Linux ```top``` under the procps and procps-ng packages.

    Command                              Function
 --------------  -------------------------------------------------------------